Diamante Soccer Academy LLC

 SIX SECOND SHOOTING RULES

-- Goalkeepers must distribute the ball within 6 seconds of taking possession of the ball.
-Possession means that said goalkeeper firmly maintains control of the ball by catching it, stopping it or receiving it from the sideline.
+• Goalkeepers must distribute the ball within 6 seconds of taking possession of the ball.
+Possession means that the said goalkeeper firmly maintains control of the ball by catching it, stopping it, or receiving it from the sideline.

-- In the event that the ball is not distributed within 6 seconds the designated goalkeeper will be called for a delay of game.
-A delay of game violation results in a change of ball possession.
+• If the ball is not distributed within 6 seconds, the designated goalkeeper will be called for a delay of the game.
+A delay of the game violation results in a change of ball possession.

 STARTS / RESTARTS

-- The keeper that did not start with the ball at the beginning of the match starts with the ball in the second half.
+• The keeper who did not start with the ball at the beginning of the match starts with the ball in the second half.

 OUT OF PLAY